car251290/Getabeer/README.md

 I will use the style of this page for making the button, because has a better view. the resource I use in this project is https://material.io/develop/ios/components/buttons

+## Coming the Firebase
+using the API of the firebase for looking for a great place to have a beer

 ## React Native

 React Navigation's stack navigator provides a way for your app to transition between screens and manage navigation history.
 If your app uses only one stack navigator then it is conceptually similar to how a web browser handles navigation state.